 A few sneak peaks of the series have aired early on Disney Channels across Europe (most notably on December 14, 2018 in the UK and Ireland with the episodes "Dog's Best Friend" and the short "Merry Pups", and in Germany the day after with "Boom Night").
 The series officially premiered March 18, 2019 in both the UK and Ireland with the second segment of the first episode, and Belgium, France, and Germany with the first segment of the second episode.

-Not to be confused with 101 Dalmatians: The Series, which is a direct spinoff of the original movie.
-Compare The Loud House, another show focusing on a large family that have alliterative names.
+Compare with The Loud House, another show focusing on a large family that have alliterative names.
 A detailed article about the show and an early review can be found here.
 The German trailer for the series can be found here, the French one can be found here, and the English version of this trailer can be found here.
 The theme song can be found here.

 This show provide examples of:

 - Accents Aren't Hereditary: Dylan is biologically Delilah's son, but doesn't have a British accent like her.

 - According to "The Daily Puppy", a newspaper given out to promote 101 Dalmatian Street, Dylan and Dolly are both twelve years old in dog years.

 - The full version of a song from the soundtrack of the show called "In the House" names all members of the family, including the non-main ones.

 - According to a Japanese television guide site, before meeting each other, Delilah and Doug each had a litter of 15 puppies.
 They then got together and had another litter of 15 puppies, before then adopting 54 more puppies, be it from strays or rescue shelters.

 - Alliterative Name: A lot of the characters, especially all of the Dalmatians, have alliteration for their names, such as Portia the poodle and Sid the squirrel.
 One exception is Bessie the cow.